Body farm: George Mason University

-acre site interred the first body in a clandestine grave to assist in detecting unknown burials.
+The Forensic Science Research and Training Lab is operated by George Mason University on the Science and Technology Campus in Prince William County, Virginia.
+The approximately five-acre facility supports research on human decomposition, postmortem interval estimation, clandestine grave detection, forensic search and recovery, and skeletal analysis in the Mid-Atlantic environment.
+It also serves as a training site for students, law enforcement personnel, medicolegal death investigators, and forensic practitioners.

 Australia

 The Australian Facility for Taphonomic Experimental Research (AFTER) was opened in 2016 by Shari Forbes.
 It is located near Yarramundi in the outskirts of Sydney, Australia, on a patch of land owned by the University of Technology, Sydney, and it is the first body farm outside the United States.
 It was established as research has demonstrated that differing environmental conditions mean that the findings of body farm analysis in the United States are frequently not relevant to Australia.
 Research published from AFTER showed using time-lapse imagery that post-mortem movement of arms is greatest during early stages of decomposition, whereas post-mortem movement of legs occurs more during advanced decomposition.

 Canada

 In 2018 the "Secure Site for Research in Thanatology" was established by Shari Forbes at Bécancour, Quebec, as part of the University of Quebec in Trois-Rivières.
 It has since been renamed Site de Recherche en Sciences Thanatologiques [Expérimentales et Sociales] (REST[ES]), or Site for Research on Experimental and Social Thanatology.
 The facility is the first of its kind to study the rate of natural human decomposition in the context of the colder, humid continental northern climate of Canada.